openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAnd(val: UInt32): UInt32
 ```

-Function: Performs a bitwise AND operation on the current atomic type instance's value with the parameter `val` using the default memory ordering, writes the result to the current atomic type instance, and returns the value before the AND operation.
+Function: Performs an atomic AND operation using the default memory ordering.
+ANDs `val` with the atomic type's value, stores the result, and returns the value before the operation.

 Parameters:

-- val: [UInt32](../../core/core_package_api/core_package_intrinsics.md#uint32) - The value to perform the AND operation with the atomic type.
+- val: [UInt32](../../core/core_package_api/core_package_intrinsics.md#uint32) - The value to AND with the atomic type.

-Return value:
+Return Value:

 - [UInt32](../../core/core_package_api/core_package_intrinsics.md#uint32) - The value before the AND operation.